goomcoom/vuex-module-maker/readme.md

 However, an example has been provided to show the wrapping function.
 Every config getter should be returned by a function that accepts the `state_name` and `default_value`.
 The getter will be re-used so we need a way of passing the variables to the getter.
-3. For the mutation we want to accept both the `Form` class of an `object` that we can use in the construction of the form but if the value is `null` or `undefined` we would like to set the state prop to `null`.
+3. For the mutation we want to accept both the `Form` class and an `object` that we can use in the construction of the form but if the value is `null` or `undefined` we would like to set the state prop to `null`.
 The default mutation does not provide this kind of functionality so we need to define a custom mutation.
 Similar to the getter, we need to wrap the mutation in a function that will make state_names available to the mutation.